gnipbao/web/README.md

 │   │   ├── /icons/                        # Icons
 │   │   ├── /fonts/                        # Additional fonts that used in project
 │   ├── /scripts/                          # Application scripts
-│   │   ├── /actions/                      # Action creators that allow to trigger a dispatch to stores │   │   ├── /api/                          # REST API / Relay endpoints
+│   │   ├── /api/                          # REST API / Relay endpoints
 │   │   ├── /constants/                    # Action type constants
 │   │   ├── /components/                   # React components